Here you can find helpful answers to questions considering the application process for the M.A. program »Integrated Design Research«.

 Global Scale of English (Pearson): B2 level – 59 to 75 Points

-No, if you studied your Bachelor degree in English, you simply need to submit your transcript to prove that the courses were in English and write us a letter stating that your studies were in English and submit it along with your other application documents.
+No. If you studied your Bachelor degree in English, you simply need to submit your transcript to prove that the courses were in English.
+Please write a letter stating that your studies were in English and submit it along with your other application documents.

 Please just write us a letter stating your citizenship or any other proof of native English proficiency and submit that along with your other application documents.